PSAM3060-D-S16/class_notes/content/week_1/tile_workshop.md

 - What kind of forms does this method lead to naturally?
 How can this be embraced/avoided?
 - What are the essential elements of this method?
 - How does working within constraints impact creativity?
+- What are the advantages/disadvantaged to working by hand?
 - How would variations on the tile work?
 Staggered?
 Triangles?
 Rectangles?
 - What if each edge/corner had three states instead of two?
 - How could these tiles work in 3 dimensions?